 Typically, the bridge of the nose is flattened and the passage behind the nose may be smaller than usual due to poor growth of the bones in the mid-face and thickening of the mucosal lining.
 This combination of abnormal bones, with storage in the soft tissues in the nose and throat, can cause the airway to become easily blocked.
-One of the common features of individuals with severe MPS I is the chronic discharge of thick mucus from the nose (rhinorrhea), and chronic ear and sinus infections.
+Individuals with MPS VII may have chronic discharge of thick mucus from the nose (rhinorrhea) and chronic ear and sinus infections.